pulibrary/scripting-affinity-group/README.md

 ### Draft Workflow

 1: Run extract-string-replace-apostrophe.xquery over an EAD file.
-* XQuery script that creates pulls element titles, component IDs, and text from EAD files into a .csv file.
-* This XQuery creates runs over an EAD file and creates a .csv file with cid, element name, string value (stripped of apostrophes), line break.
+* This XQuery runs over an EAD file and creates a .csv file with cid, element name, string value (stripped of apostrophes), line break.
 Uses asterisk as a delimiter.
 * Run as transformation scenario in Oxygen XML Editor.
 * Older version still in repo: extract-strings.xq